Tristaro/School-Work-2024-2025/Film/Chapter Notes.md

 ---

-**Chapter 3 Notes – Narrative Form II**
+**Chapter 3 Notes – Narrative Form II: Narration and Perspective**

 **Key Terms:**
-- **Narration** – The process through which the plot conveys story information.
+- **Narration** – The moment-by-moment process that guides the viewer in constructing a story from the plot.
+- **Range of Information**:
+  - **Restricted Narration** – The audience is limited to what a single character knows or experiences.
-- **Range of Narration** – Restricted (limited to one character’s knowledge) vs. Unrestricted (more omniscient perspective).
+  - **Unrestricted Narration** – The audience has access to more information than any one character; also called omniscient narration.
-- **Depth of Narration** – Objective (external behavior) vs. Subjective (mental states, POV shots).
+- **Depth of Information**:
+  - **Objective Narration** – Presents only what characters say and do, external behavior.
+  - **Subjective Narration** – Gives access to characters’ inner thoughts, memories, dreams, or perceptions.
+- **Perceptual Subjectivity** – What a character sees or hears (e.g., POV shots).
+- **Mental Subjectivity** – Access to internal states like thoughts, fantasies, or hallucinations.
-- **Narrator** – A specific agent who purports to be telling us the story.
+- **Narrator** – A specific agent who tells the story (may or may not be a character in the story).
-- **Classical Hollywood Narrative** – A storytelling tradition characterized by goal-oriented protagonists and closure.

 **Salient Information:**
-- Narration shapes how we perceive and interpret story information.
-- Restricted narration builds curiosity or surprise; unrestricted creates suspense or dramatic irony.
+- Narration is not just voice-over; it's how the film presents information to shape the viewer’s understanding.
+- Films often blend restricted and unrestricted narration to control suspense and surprise.
-- Depth of narration can vary within a film—shifting from objective observation to subjective experience.
+- Depth of narration can fluctuate—moving from objective presentations to moments of deep subjectivity.
-- The narrator may be explicit (voice-over) or implicit (constructed by style and structure).
+- Subjectivity can be conveyed visually (e.g., blurred images for drunkenness) or aurally (e.g., distorted sound).
+- Films can manipulate narration to mislead, delay, or withhold information.
-- Citizen Kane is a prime example of unconventional narration:
+- **Citizen Kane** is a key example of complex narration:
-  - Uses multiple narrators and flashbacks.
+  - Uses multiple narrators (Thatcher, Bernstein, Leland, Susan, Raymond).
-  - Creates ambiguity and fragmentation.
-  - Encourages viewers to construct Kane’s character from partial perspectives.
+  - The story is pieced together from subjective memories, some contradictory.
+  - We never get full access to Kane’s interiority—he remains enigmatic.

 **Notes:**
-- Narrative form is not just about events, but how they are disclosed.
-- Viewer engagement often depends on the balance between what is shown and what is withheld.
+- Narration creates the dynamic between plot and story construction.
-- The classical narrative model is challenged in films like Citizen Kane, where time and perspective are fragmented.
+- Viewers become active participants in assembling the narrative meaning.
+- Shifts in range and depth guide emotion, empathy, and thematic interpretation.
+- Voice-over narration is one mode of narration, but most narration is visual and structural.
+- Films can reveal the biases or limitations of narrators, encouraging critical engagement.

 **Summary:**
-The second half of Chapter 3 focuses on narration—how story information is delivered and shaped through range, depth, and the use of narrators.
-Classical Hollywood conventions are explored and contrasted with more experimental techniques.
-Citizen Kane illustrates complex narrative strategies that rely on restricted knowledge, shifts in depth, and fragmented perspective to build character and theme.
+The second part of Chapter 3 deepens our understanding of narrative by introducing the concept of narration—the way films present information moment to moment.
+By manipulating the range (restricted vs. unrestricted) and depth (objective vs. subjective) of narration, filmmakers guide viewers through the process of constructing story meaning. *Citizen Kane* exemplifies a sophisticated use of narration, inviting us to interpret a man’s life through fragmented, biased perspectives without ever granting us complete knowledge.
+Narration is central to how films position the audience emotionally and intellectually in relation to the story world.

 ---

-**Chapter 4 Notes – The Shot: Mise-en-Scène I**

-**Key Terms:**
-- **Mise-en-scène** – “Putting into the scene”; everything visible in the frame.
-- **Setting** – The physical environment, including locations and props.
-- **Costume and Makeup** – Character appearance that can signify time, place, or personality.
-- **Lighting** – The arrangement and quality of light.
-- **Staging** – The movement and placement of figures in the frame.

-**Salient Information:**
-- Mise-en-scène shapes mood, tone, realism, symbolism, and attention.
-- **Setting** can be naturalistic or stylized and often interacts with action or theme.
-- **Costume and Makeup** highlight character traits, time periods, and changes.
-- **Lighting** is used for visibility, texture, and emotional tone.
-Types include:
-  - **Quality**: Hard vs. soft light
-  - **Direction**: Frontal, side, back, under, top
-  - **Source**: Natural or artificial, key light vs. fill light
-  - **Color**: Filters or gels for mood
-- **Staging** includes both blocking (placement) and performance (gestures, expressions).

-**Notes:**
-- Mise-en-scène contributes to storytelling without dialogue.
-- Performances may emphasize realism or stylization.
-- Lighting choices help define space, realism, and focus.
-- Rebel Without a Cause uses color, lighting, and space to enhance emotional tension and character dynamics.

-**Summary:**
-The first part of Chapter 4 introduces mise-en-scène as a key component of film style.
-It involves all visual elements within the frame, including setting, lighting, costume, and staging.
-These elements work together to create atmosphere, direct attention, and support narrative meaning.
-Mise-en-scène is both expressive and functional—shaping how we interpret the story and characters.